arcus/arcus_skill_series_sql/sql_intermediate/sql_intermediate.md

  * filtering to just the data that meets specific criteria
 *****
 --{{1}}--
 SQL is great at working with rectangular data, data that is stored in tables with rows and columns / fields.
-Its powerful SELECT - FROM - WHERE syntax makes SQL an ideal tool for isolating just the data you care about, whether that's specifying the columns you're interested in or limiting your data to just those rows that meet certain conditions.

 {{2}}
 *****